The place where Future Leaders Connect

 - You are likely to be in your early to mid-career, aged between 18 and 35 (on Sunday 14 May 2017) and already have examples of when you have demonstrated leadership.

-- You will need to live in one of our participating countries (Indonesia, Kenya, Mexico, Morocco, Nigeria, Pakistan, Tunisia, and the UK) and be eligible to access a visa to come to the UK.
+- You will need to be based in one of our participating countries (Indonesia, Kenya, Mexico, Morocco, Nigeria, Pakistan, Tunisia, and the UK) and be eligible to access a visa to come to the UK.
 Please be aware some of these countries have varying eligibility criteria.

 - We are looking for emerging leaders who are committed to support the development of their country through policy change, and so encourage those to apply who have good contextual knowledge and strong networks in the country they are based in.